Guðrún Kvaran: Career

 During her career, Guðrún has held many positions related to her field and written numerous academic papers for domestic and international conferences and journals, as well as having given around 200 lectures in Iceland and abroad.
 Her projects have primarily been focused on three areas: the history of vocabulary, loan words in Icelandic, and the study of personal names.
 Examples of her work in the first area include Enginn lifir orðalaust.
-Fáin atriði úr sögu íslensks orðaforða and Staðbundin orðaforði í orðabók Jóns úr Grunnavík.
+Fáin atriði úr sögu íslensks orðaforða and Staðbundinn orðaforði í orðabók Jóns úr Grunnavík.
 In the second area, she has written for example Importord og afløsningsord i islandsk and Valg af ord til en islandsk fremmedordbog.
 The articles Áhrif Biblíunnar á íslenskar nafngjafir and Das isländische Personennamensystem are examples of her work in the third area.
 She also contributed to the second edition of the book Nöfn Íslendinga (Names of Icelanders).
 The book is updated annually electronically, most recently in 2018, and accessible on snara.is.
 Guðrún has also written several articles about Icelandic Biblical translations, e.g., Breytingar Guðbrands biskups á Nýja testamenti Odds Gottskálkssonar.
 Hverjar voru fyrirmyndirnar?
 A selection of Guðrún's articles were published in the commemorative volume Glíman við orðin.
 She presented a series on the Icelandic language for the University Dictionary on the Icelandic National Broadcasting Service.
 From 2005 to 2009, she collaborated on the series Vítt og breytt for the Icelandic National Broadcasting Service collecting regional dialect vocabulary and words from the spoken language.
 For decades, Guðrún has answered questions about the Icelandic language for the University of Iceland's Web of Science site.
 She was president of the Icelandic Academy of Sciences from 1990 to 1996.

 Guðrún has sat on many different boards and committees, including the board of the Icelandic Language Committee since 1987, which she has chaired since 2002.
 She has also sat on the board of the Icelandic Patriots' Society since 1987 and served as the first female president of the society since 2014.

 Guðrún was editor of the journal Orð og tunga, the journal for the University Dictionary, from 1996 to 2011.
 Eleven issues came out during this period (3–13).
 As a representative of the University Dictionary, she sat on a committee for the creation of a KWIC index for the Bible in 1981, holding the position of project manager.
 The work was published at the end of 1994.